 (D) pass an examination in nuclear pharmacy administered by diplomates of the specialty board, that assesses knowledge and competency in procurement, compounding, quality assurance, dispensing, distribution, health and safety, radiation safety, provision of information and consultation, monitoring patient outcomes, research and development; or

-(2) has completed
+(2) has completed:

-a 700 hour structured educational program including both:
+(A)a 700-hour structured educational program, including both:

-(A) 200 hours of classroom and laboratory training in the following areas:
+(i) 200 hours of classroom and laboratory training in the following areas:

-(i) radiation physics and instrumentation;
+(I) radiation physics and instrumentation;

-(ii) radiation protection;
+(II) radiation protection;

-(iii) mathematics pertaining to the use and measurement of radioactivity;
+(III) mathematics pertaining to the use and measurement of radioactivity;

-(iv) chemistry of radioactive material for medical use; and
+(IV) chemistry of radioactive material for medical use; and

-(v) radiation biology; and
+(V) radiation biology; and

-(B) supervised practical experience in a nuclear pharmacy involving the following:
+(ii) supervised practical experience in a nuclear pharmacy involving the following:

-(i) shipping, receiving, and performing related radiation surveys;
+(I) shipping, receiving, and performing related radiation surveys;

-(ii) using and performing checks for proper operation of instruments used to determine the activity of dosages, survey meters, and, if appropriate, instruments used to measure alpha- or beta-emitting radionuclides;
+(II) using and performing checks for proper operation of instruments used to determine the activity of dosages, survey meters, and, if appropriate, instruments used to measure alpha- or beta-emitting radionuclides;

-(iii) calculating, assaying, and safely preparing dosages for patients or human research subjects;
+(III) calculating, assaying, and safely preparing dosages for patients or human research subjects;

-(iv) using administrative controls to avoid medical events in the administration of radioactive material; and
+(IV) using administrative controls to avoid medical events in the administration of radioactive material; and

-(v) using procedures to prevent or minimize radioactive contamination and using proper decontamination procedures; and
+(V) using procedures to prevent or minimize radioactive contamination and using proper decontamination procedures; and

-(C) has obtained written attestation, signed by a preceptor authorized nuclear pharmacist, that the individual has satisfactorily completed the requirements in paragraph (1)(A), (B) and (C) or (2)(A) and (B) of this subsection or this paragraph and has achieved a level of competency sufficient to function independently as an authorized nuclear pharmacist.
+(B) has obtained written attestation, signed by a preceptor authorized nuclear pharmacist, that the individual has satisfactorily completed the requirements in paragraph (2)(A) of this subsection and is able to independently fulfill the radiation safety-related duties as an authorized nuclear pharmacist.

 (l) Training for experienced RSO, teletherapy or medical physicist, authorized medical physicist, authorized user, nuclear pharmacist, and authorized nuclear pharmacist.

-(1) An individual identified as an RSO, a teletherapy or medical physicist, or a nuclear pharmacist on one of the following before October 24, 2002, need not comply with the training requirements of subsections (h), (j), or (k) of this section, respectively:

-(A) an agency, NRC, or agreement state license;

-(B) a permit issued by an agency, NRC, or agreement state licensee with broad scope authorization;

-(C) an NRC master material license permit; or

-(D) an NRC master material license permit with broad scope authorization.

-(2) An individual identified as an RSO, an authorized medical physicist, or an authorized nuclear pharmacist on one of the following between October 24, 2002, and April 29, 2005, need not comply with the training requirements of subsections (h), (j) and (k) of this section, respectively:

-(A) an agency, NRC, or agreement state license;

-(B) a permit issued by the agency, the NRC, or an agreement state with broad scope authorization;

-(C) an NRC master material license permit; or
+(1) An individual identified on an agency, NRC, or an agreement state license or a permit issued by the department, the NRC, or an agreement state broad scope licensee or master material license permit or by a master material license permittee of broad scope as an RSO, a teletherapy or medical physicist, an authorized medical physicist, a nuclear pharmacist or an authorized nuclear pharmacist on or before January 14, 2019, need not comply with the training requirements of subsections (h), (j), and (k) of this section, respectively, except the RSO and authorized medical physicists identified in this paragraph must meet the training requirements in subsections (h)(4) or (j)(3) of this section, as appropriate, for any material or uses for which they were not authorized before this date.
+(2) Any individual certified by the American Board of Health Physics in Comprehensive Health Physics; American Board of Radiology; American Board of Nuclear Medicine; American Board of Science in Nuclear Medicine; Board of Pharmaceutical Specialties in Nuclear Pharmacy; American Board of Medical Physics in radiation oncology physics; Royal College of Physicians and Surgeons of Canada in nuclear medicine; American Osteopathic Board of Radiology; or American Osteopathic Board of Nuclear Medicine on or before October 24, 2005, need not comply with the training requirements of subsection (h) of this section to be identified as an RSO or as an ARSO on an agency, NRC, or agreement state license or NRC master material license permit for those materials and uses that these individuals performed on or before October 24, 2005.